Stryker's Run: Legacy

 The game spawned a sequel, titled Codename: Droid - Stryker's Run part 2, which was released in 1987.
-This took place in a multi-level underground base with many added moves and features.
-It is an early example of the Metroidvania genre.
+This took place in a multi-level underground base with many added moves and features, and was considered by a GamesTM reviewer as an early example of what later became known as the Metroidvania genre.
 A third game was in development for the RiscPC in the mid 1990s but was never completed.
 A remake of the original game for Microsoft Windows by the original publishers has been in development since 2007 but has no set release date.

 Critical reception

-BBC Micro magazine A&B Computing said "This game will impress you... the graphics are stunning... this should be in every collection".
+BBC Micro magazine A&B Computing said: "This game will impress you... the graphics are stunning... this should be in every collection".

 Electron User, in a dual review for Stryker's Run and its sequel, gave a score of 10/10 but while they praised the "beautifully drawn" backdrops, it was noted that the "animation is a bit flickery at times".
-In their review of the Play It Again Sam compilation, they also stated "The scenery is breathtaking and what it lacks in playability is made up for by sheer fun".
+In their review of the Play It Again Sam compilation, they also stated that "the scenery is breathtaking and what it lacks in playability is made up for by sheer fun".